tenxsoydev/nxvim/.github/README.md

      pip install pynvim
      ```

-     In case Node and Python need to be installed first, please refer to their documentation.
+     In case Node or Python pip need to be installed first, please refer to their documentation.

 4. Fonts
    - [Nerd font][20]
-   - [Unicode font][30] (If none is installed by default, noto font packages are usually also available via your distros package manager).
+   - [Unicode font][30] (If none is installed by default, noto font packages are usually available via the operating systems package manager).
    - `fc-cache -fv` helps to update font info cache files when new fonts have been added manually.

 ### Post installation